ifm/ifm3d/doc/sphinx/content/python.md

 are exposed as Python APIs.
 Additionally, a custom `ImageBuffer` implementation exposes frame data to Python as `numpy` arrays in a zero copy manner.

-> :warning: Support for python 2.x has been deprecated in accordance with the
+> ⚠️ Support for python 2.x has been deprecated in accordance with the
 > general python 2 end of life.
 These instructions may work for python 2 but
 > are not officially supported or tested.